P\'olya urns on hypergraphs: Acknowledgements

 \section{Acknowledgements}

 This work started during the undergraduate research program ``Jornadas de Pesquisa para Graduação'', held at ICMC-USP in January 2023, which was partially supported by Centro de Ciências Matemáticas Aplicadas à Industria (CeMEAI - CEPID) under FAPESP Grant \#2013/07375-0.
-The authors are grateful to Ali Tahzibi, Gracyella Salcedo, Guilherme Silva, Marcelo Tabarelli and Rafael Zorzetto for the discussions and support.
+The authors are grateful to Ali Tahzibi, Gracyella Salcedo, Guilherme Silva, Marcelo Tabarelli and Rafael Zorzetto for the discussions and support, and the anonymous referees for the suggestions that greatly improved the quality of the text.
+PA was supported by CAPES.
 MB was supported by CAPES and CNPq.
-YL was supported by CNPq and Instituto Serrapilheira, grant ``Jangada Din\^{a}mica: Impulsionando Sistemas Din\^{a}micos na Regi\~{a}o Nordeste''.
+YL was supported by CNPq/MCTI/FNDCT project 406750/2021-1; FUNCAP grant UNI-0210-00288.01.00/23; and Instituto Serrapilheira, grant ``Jangada Din\^{a}mica: Impulsionando Sistemas Din\^{a}micos na Regi\~{a}o Nordeste''.